Handmade & Custom Wedding Veils – Free UK Delivery Over £100

 1. A-line Dresses

-A-line dresses are designed to flare from the natural waist in a gradual slope, creating a shape that resembles a capital A.
+A-line dresses flare from the natural waist into a gently sloping silhouette, like the shape of a capital A.

 narrow a-line